RicardoMorim/lapr2-ISEP-Project/docs/sprintC/us023/03.design/Readme.md

-# US004 - Add a skill to a collaborator
+# US023 - Assign a team to the agenda entry

 ## 3. Design - User Story Realization